Health care workers standing in a circle with their arms around each other

 Medical Master's program

 The Medical Master's program (designed to help students become more competitive for medical school admissions) has been a particular success.
-The two-year Medical Master's program, which was established in 2015 to complement the well-established one-year program, has been instrumental in expanding the pool of diverse students prepared to enter EVMS, as well as other medical schools.
-In the past three years, the program has successfully matriculated into medical school over 90% of its underrepresented minority students — out of which 16 have joined the EVMS program.
+The two-year Medical Master's program, established in 2015 to complement the well-established one-year program, has been instrumental in expanding the pool of diverse students prepared to enter medical schools.
+In the past three years, the program has successfully matriculated over 90% of its underrepresented minority students into medical schools, with 16 of them joining a specific program.
 [Recommendation #3]

 Pipeline programs and community mentoring